-There are several immune genes that are associated with the onset of eczema.
+Several immune genes have links with the onset of eczema,

-- high levels of maternal psychological stress during gestation
+- having high levels of maternal psychological stress during gestation

-- skin barrier dysfunction, caused by factors such as immune system dysregulation
+skin barrier dysfunction, which is caused by factors such as immune system dysregulation

 - having severe or chronically dry skin

-It’s important to note that the stress of enduring discrimination, racism, and other racist systems may play a part in developing the condition beyond genetic and the above factors.
+It’s important to note that the stress of experiencing discrimination, racism, and other structural racism may

 - heat and hot weather